 The protagonists of policy networks, therefore, do not claim to provide a full-fledged theory of policy-making in Europe.
 In their view, European policy-making takes place on three distinct levels:

 - The super-systemic level, where ‘history-making decisions’ are made by intergovernmental bargaining (Intergovernmental Conferences, Council, but also the European Court of Justice).

 - The systemic level, where ‘policy-setting decisions’ are made by inter-institutional bargaining (Commission, Council, Parliament).

-- The sub-systemic level. where the ‘policy-shaping decisions’.
+- The sub-systemic level, where the ‘policy-shaping decisions take place’.
 It is with this level that policy networks are concerned.

 - ‘issue networks’: highly fluid groups that revolve around a specific issue on the European agenda.

 - ‘policy communities’: more stable networks seeking to influence policy over a longer period.